David-OConnor/stm32-hal/README.md

 ## Errata

 - SAI, SDIO, ethernet unimplemented
-- DMA only implemented for USART and SPI, and only on F3, L4, G0, and G4.
+- DMA only implemented for USART and SPI, ADC, and only on F3, L4, G0, and G4.
 - Only bxCAN is implemented - the fdCAN used on newer families is unimplemented
+- USB is missing for some families
 - USART synchronous mode, and auto-baud-rate detection unimplemented
 - USART interrupts unimplemented on F4
 - H7 clocks are missing advanced features